math-ruch/yamal_group/index.md

 Does investing more money into a film guarantee higher returns?
 Is this a myth or is this reality?
 A priori one would expect that investing more would correlate to higher box office revenues.
 By doing a linear regression we find that the R-squared values is 0.165 meaning that 16.5% of the variance in box office revenue is explained by the movies budget!
 And the coefficient associated with the budget is positive indicating that an increase in budget leads to a direct increase in movie revenue, the associated p-value is also close to 0 indicating that our results are statistically relevant and note simply invented like some magical soup in Asterix and Obelix.

+One could also imagine that movies with higher budgets also have higher profits.
+Is this true?
+It sure looks like it!
+We have done a student test and found that the average profit for movies with high budgets (meaning a budget above 40$ million) was indeed higher than movies with low budgets and the p-value was close to 0 indicating that the result is again statistically significant.
+But wait!
+Each genre might lead to different amounts of profit being made even if the budget is the same!
+To avoid this we employed exact matching in order to mitigate the genres as a potential confounder.

+# INSERT IMAGE HERE
 -----------------